30th August - 9th September 2023

 After individual private lessons on the first day, students may sit in on other singers' lessons (at the discretion of the singer.)

-This one week “total immersion” course will vastly improve your Italian interpretation giving it new shades of expression.
+This “total immersion” course will vastly improve your Italian interpretation giving it new shades of expression.
 Maestro Fabbri will reconstruct your diction and his phonetics classes will explain exactly how the Italian sounds are produced.

-Coaching sessions and rehearsals will be held at Maestro Fabbri's Opera Academy for Belcanto Diction, Phrasing and Expression, known as the Voci nel Montefeltro (Voices of Montefeltro) housed in the well-equipped Palazzo Lombardini, formerly the Novafeltria Secondary School and at the beautiful art nouveau Teatro Sociale, across the street in the centre of town.
+Coaching sessions and rehearsals will be held at Maestro Fabbri's Opera Academy for Belcanto Diction, Phrasing and Expression, known as the Voci nel Montefeltro (Voices of Montefeltro) housed in the well-equipped Palazzo Lombardini, formerly the Novafeltria Secondary School and at the beautiful Art Nouveau Teatro Sociale, across the street in the centre of town.